 5) Critical need for massive users

 When you garner a massive number of users for long-term support of your innovation, it becomes self-sustaining.
 Thanks to that, your venture experiences further growth.
 In the early years of Facebook, Zuckerberg struggled to boost the adoption of the platform.
-For example, getting around 1.5 million users to adapt the platform to access funding was hard enough.
+For example, getting around 1.5 million users to adopt the platform to access funding was hard enough.
 In some cases, he had to use his money to sponsor the platform.

 Since he knew this would be the eventual challenge when developing Facebook, he had braced himself for it.